 This is one of the biggest determining factors in how much your loan will ultimately cost.
 Companies are evaluated on how likely they are to repay their loan, and the details of the terms will reflect the risk associated with the likelihood of repayment.
 For example: if you are a SaaS company and you have a high churn, a high burn rate and low revenue, your company will be considered riskier than a company with growing revenue, significant equity and venture capitalists backing it.

 Naturally, a larger loan size will lead to more interest payments.
-However, the size of the loan you qualify for will likely be determined by calculations based on your balance sheet or monthly revenue.
-If you want to reduce the debt on your balance sheet, attempt to ensure the minimum loan duration is reasonable, or that you are comfortable with the amount stipulated.
+However, calculations based on your balance sheet or monthly revenue will likely determine the loan size for which you’ll qualify.
+If you want to reduce the debt on your balance sheet, attempt to ensure the minimum loan duration is reasonable or that you are comfortable with the amount stipulated.